- Drupal 8 Configuration Management

 - Dependency Injection / Service Container Example

-I have had some exposure to the migrate module in the past, mostly with Drupal 7 and more recently for a Drupal 8 project that required importing of a small (under 1000) set of records stored in a CSV file.
+I have had some exposure to the migrate module in the past, mostly with Drupal 7 and more recently for a Drupal 8 migration project that required importing of a small (under 1000) set of records stored in a CSV file.
 Todays D8Card focuses on the new migration module that comes partly with core and also partly in the form of contributed modules.

 Migrate Core & Migrate Contrib

 The purpose of todays set of tasks was to import a couple of small CSV files using migrate and some of the contributed modules.
 I started out by reviewing the links posted in the card and then proceeded to download and install migrate_tools, migrate_plus, and migrate_source_csv.
 What comes with Drupal 8 core out of the box is pretty limited and only contains migration functionality for moving content from previous Drupal sites.
 It definitely makes the upgrade process less painful, however if you want to get into migration code that can manage a multitude of external sources, then you will want to grab to contrib modules above.

 Migrate tools provides you with the familiar drush commands from the Drupal 7 module including migrate-import, migrate-status, migrate-rollback, etc. Migrate plus provides extended functionality including grouping capabilities for your migrations and extended prepare row functionality.
 Another nice addition to migrate plus is the extensive set of examples provided.
 Drupal 7 migration users will recognize right away the beer and wine migrations now with updated code for the newer Drupal 8 migration system.